mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Outputs the version constraints of the specified application, as determined by [`halcyon install`](#halcyon-install).
+Outputs the version constraints of the specified app.

-Intended to quickly determine the implicit constraints of an application which does not include a `cabal config` file.
-Also helps ensure any `cabal.config` files are overridden properly, when using options such as [`HALCYON_CONSTRAINTS`](#halcyon_constraints).

-Not entirely a dry-run, because GHC and Cabal may need to be installed.
+Intended to quickly determine the newest versions of all Cabal packages required to build the app.

 **Note:**  Recommended over `cabal freeze` because of Cabal issue [#1908](https://github.com/haskell/cabal/issues/1908).